ryandonovanenm/ryandonovanenm.github.io/_posts/2022-09-02-enm-and-our-separation.md

 * Rather than viewing the journey as “ending in disaster”, though, I would say it brought us to a needed transition in our relationship in a healthy and conflict-free way.
     * It helped us address our entangled identities–to recognize who we were as individuals, what we each really value and need.
-    * Our entanglement made it impossible for me to conceive of not being in a relationship with Jess.
+    * Our entanglement made it impossible for me to conceive of not being in a relationship with Kate.
     * Up until recently, I just didn’t exist as a person without her.
 The death of our relationship would be the death of me.
 * It helped us come to see our incompatibilities, and how poorly our relationship was serving each of us.
 * Because of this journey, our separation has been mostly conflict-free.